Neely - Young

 WRIGHT, David, 1403, Rifleman, 12th Royal Irish Rifles, died of wounds on the 22nd November 1917 (note date discrepancy).
 He was aged 19 (actually 24, according to birth registration above) and was the son of John and Agnes (also known as Nancy, as on CWGC) Wright, Laymore, Ballymena.
 He is named Cambrai Memorial and at Kirkinriola Cemetery, Bally Road, Ballymena.

-WYLIE, William, 4402, Rifleman, 12th Royal Irish Rifles, was KIA on the 1st July 1916.
+WYLIE, William, 4402, Rifleman, 12th Royal Irish Rifles, was KIA on the 1st July 1916 on the Somme.
 He was the son of William and the late Ellen Wylie, Tullygrawley, Glarryford.
 He is commemorated on the Thiepval Memorial and in Killymurris Presbyterian Church.

 Lieutenant George Patrick Neville Young (MC)